National Taekwondo from Oct 28

 The Pakistan Taekwondo Federation is organising the event in collaboration with SA Garden.

-This will be the first national championship to be staged following the lockdown because of the Covid-19 pandemic.
+This will be the first national championship to be staged following the lockdown because of the Covid-19 pandemic 6:27